JeremiahKaren/35percent.github.io/_posts/2016-10-25-crowdfunding-successful-start.md

 ## Rio sticks the boot in
-The Aylesbury regeneration came under fire from footballer Rio Ferdinand, who grew up on the nearby Unwin & Friary estate.
+The Aylesbury regeneration came under fire from footballer Rio Ferdinand, who grew up on the nearby Friary estate.
 In an [interview with Inside Housing](http://www.insidehousing.co.uk/news/news-by-region/london/rio-ferdinand-criticises-unaffordable-regeneration-schemes/7017357.article) he was highly critical of the impact regeneration was having on communities.